yo1dog/vscode-cursor-align/README.md

 Vertically aligns all cursors/selections by inserting whitespace.
 A very simple, quick, easy, and agnostic way to align code/text however you want.

 Spaces are used by default, but tabs can also be used.
-The "auto" version will automatically use tabs or spaces based on your indentation settings.
+The "Using Indentation Settings" variant will automatically use tabs or spaces based on your current indentation settings.
 Consider rebinding the default `alt+a` keybinding to whichever you prefer.

 ![Cursor Align Demo](img/cursorAlignDemo.gif)